Consulting or agreed upon procedures–which should a CPA use?

 Procedures that would be appropriate include:

-- Examine every tenth journal entry in the month of May, 2012 to determine if it is signed by the CFO.
+- Examine every fifth journal entry in the month of May 2017 to determine if each is signed by the CFO.

 Learn from the CPA Scribo newsletter!